paritytech/asset-hub-migration-monitor/README.md

 The frontend connects to the backend via Server-Sent Events (SSE) at `/api/updates`.

 **Dynamic Backend URL:**
-- The frontend includes a backend URL input field in the header
+- The frontend includes a backend URL input field in the header (development builds only)
 - Users can connect to any backend instance by entering the URL
 - Supports both local and remote backend instances
 - Shows connection status (connected/disconnected)
 - Defaults to `http://localhost:8080` in development

 **Query Parameter Configuration:**
-- You can also set the backend URL via query parameter: `?backend_url=http://your-backend:8080`
+- You can set the backend URL via query parameter: `?backend_url=http://your-backend:8080`
 - Examples:
   - `http://localhost:3000?backend_url=http://192.168.1.100:8080`
   - `http://localhost:3000?backend_url=https://api.yourdomain.com`
 - Query parameter takes precedence over defaults but can still be overridden via the UI input field
 - Useful for direct links to specific backend instances or automated testing
+- Only available in development builds

 **Development Setup:**
 - Uses `webpack.dev.js` configuration